 The purpose of referential integrity is to take care that all the values of foreign key exists on the parent-table.

 When designing a database, you have to make decisions regarding how best to take some system in the real world and model it in a database.
 This consists of deciding which tables to create, what columns they will contain, as well as the relationships between the tables.
-While it would be nice if this process was totally intuitive and obvious, or even better automated, this is simply not the case.
-A well-designed database takes time and effort to conceive, build and refine.

 The benefits of a database that has been designed according to the relational model are numerous.
 Some of them are: